Hey, girl! It’s me- your future self!

 Yep, you’re making mistakes.
 OF COURSE YOU’RE MAKING MISTAKES!!!
 You won’t stop making mistakes.
 Even when the kids are adults you’ll continue to mess up.

 You AND your children learn from those mistakes.
 They help you grow.
 They contribute to the person you become.
 They allow those kids to see that you are a human being.
 If you were perfect all the time you wouldn’t be doing those little people any favors.
 They’ve grown up having a realistic idea of what the world is like: imperfect.
 Your mistakes have allowed them to understand that THEY are allowed to make mistakes.
-Your mistakes have given them the ability to understand their own mistakes, acknowledge them, and move on as better people, not making their same mistake twice.
+Your mistakes have given them the ability to understand their own mistakes, acknowledge them, and move on as better people.

 You’re thinking you yell too much right now.
 That you cry too often in front of the kids.
 That you aren’t effectively disciplining the kids.
 That you let them watch too much t.v. and eat too much junk food.
-That you swear too often.
+You feel guilt.

 All of the above is true.